 Thus far, we have found that low-oxygen conditions typically occurred from mid-July to mid-October.
 These hypoxic conditions reduced the habitat quality for all fish studied, but the degree of effect varied with species and life stage based on differences in low-oxygen and warm-water tolerances.

 Across years, trends in habitat quality mirrored trends in phosphorus concentration and water column oxygen demand in central Lake Erie.
-The percent reduction in habitat quality owing to hypoxia was greatest for adult rainbow smelt and round goby (mean: −35%), followed by adult emerald shiner (mean: −12%), young-of-year (YOY) rainbow smelt (mean: −10%), and YOY and adult yellow perch (mean: −8.5%).
+The percent reduction in habitat quality owing to hypoxia was greatest for adult rainbow smelt and round goby (mean: −35 percent), followed by adult emerald shiner (mean: −12 percent), young-of-year (YOY) rainbow smelt (mean: −10 percent), and YOY and adult yellow perch (mean: −8.5 percent).

 These findings are examples of the type of data used in the hypoxia models.
 This ensemble-modeling approach is improving the reliability of forecasts by integrating output from different models, each with different strengths and weaknesses.
 In addition, assessments of the variations in model output are helping to identify key uncertainties in the forecasted scenarios.
 Our objectives fit the needs of end-users (primarily fishery managers) by developing forecasts focused on appropriate time scales and relevant fish species.

 We will continue to refine our model forecasts so they can be used by Lake Erie fisheries managers to guide policies in response to anticipated hypoxia impacts

 Related Regions of Study: Great Lakes, Michigan, New York, Ohio, Pennsylvania